 Sustainable and Inclusive Growth

 To address this issue, there is a growing focus on developing alternative indicators that capture the broader dimensions of sustainable and inclusive growth.
-These include measures of environmental quality, social inequality, and human well-being.
+But these include measures of environmental quality, social inequality, and human well-being.
 Some countries are experimenting with "beyond GDP" indicators to provide a more holistic assessment of economic progress.

 Professional Insights